 Not willing to let itself be ousted from one of the fastest-growing segments of the technology market, IBM introduced a powerful storage system that would force industry powerhouses such as EMC to fight for their leadership positions.

 Clearly, IBM was not only aggressive in its positioning of products -- including those from its database line and Lotus subsidiary -- but it was also vocally aggressive, pointing the finger at companies such as EMC and Oracle as if to say, "That's right.
 We're coming after you."
-And,
+And, it did.

 But the company that was known for its proprietary systems reached out to long-time rivals, most notably Microsoft, to develop standards such as XML.
 By doing so, it admitted that in this economy no company can or should stand alone.
 With a long list of partnership announcements, one can only assume that this is a new IBM.